fermitools/htvault-config/README.md

 feature.
 To configure it, first you need to install the certificate of the CA that certifies the host certificates of your servers into `/etc/htvault-config/cacert.pem`.
 This is needed so the servers can verify the identity of each other.
-Just like the host key, make sure that it gets updated before it expires.
+Just like the host certificate, make sure that it gets updated before it expires.

 Next, set the following extra parameters in parameters.sh, for example:
 ```